WSWUP/agweather-qaqc/README.md

 The script will currently tackle the following problems with daily data:

 * Removes impossible values or unreasonable values (such as negative wind speed)
-* Resamples data should sections of the time series be missing (such as when data jumps from 1/5/2007 straight to 8/17/2014)
+* Resamples data should sections of the time series be missing (such as when data jumps from 1/5/2007 straight to 8/17/2017)
-* Deletes multiple instances of a single day's data (the first instance within the record is preserved)
+* Deletes multiple instances of a single day's data (the first instance is preserved)

 If the input data has a problem not listed above, then the script will most likely not produce a usable result.

 References
 ----------